 The huge pricing gap between major and other smaller cities within a country is not an isolated case, similar pricing disparities impact real estate in city versus countryside.

 There is a paradoxical trend related to the type of dwelling: in Belgium, the demand for housing with outside open space has considerably increased.
-Lockdowns caused by the recent health crisis had a significant impact on its inhabitants who fear the consequences of being locked inside an apartment with no access to outdoor space… This may have a direct impact on the evolution of the disparity.
+Lockdowns caused by the recent health crisis and increase of teleworking had a significant impact on its inhabitants who fear the consequences of being locked inside an apartment with no access to outdoor space… This may have a direct impact on the evolution of the disparity.

 The development of the real estate market